VizGrimoire/GrimoireLib/README.md

 ## Tests

 There are some tests available.
 Before running the test, you need to load the test databases into MySQL.
-For example, for loading the SCM testing database:
+For example, for loading the SCM testing database (run from the shell prompt):

 ```
-[Shell prompt]
-mysql -u jgb -pXXX
+mysql -u jgb -pXXX -e "CREATE DATABASE cp_cvsanaly_GrimoireLibTests"
-...
-[MySQL prompt]
-CREATE DATABASE IF NOT EXISTS cp_cvsanaly_GrimoireLibTests;
-quit
-[Back in shell prompt]
 mysql -u jgb -pXXX  cp_cvsanaly_GrimoireLibTests  < source_code.mysql
 ```